safety information

 • Report any adverse effects or unexpected symptoms during treatment.

-Store sermorelin in accordance with the pharmacy label or guidance provided.
+Store Sermorelin as directed on the pharmacy label, typically refrigerated and protected from light.
 Do not use expired products.
 Keep out of reach of children.